Students are destroying bathrooms, swiping school supplies in latest TikTok challenge gone awry

 On Friday, videos associated with the challenge were still easily accessible on TikTok, sometimes under alternate spellings or slightly reworded versions of the “DeviousLicks” hashtag.

-Snippets of unzipped backpacks that revealed a stolen soap dispenser were still plentiful, but a new trend had already emerged: Students pointing their phones at the wall or ceiling as an exasperated principal could be heard over the public address system telling students to knock it off.
+Snippets of unzipped backpacks that revealed stolen soap dispensers were still plentiful, but a new trend had already emerged: Students pointing their phones at the wall or ceiling as an exasperated principal is heard over the public address system telling students to knock it off.

 Read more: